Innovation By Design

 We Shall Listen To Experts

 We have commenced forming links with experts and specialists in the region and Australia-wide.
 There is a generous response from traditional owners, scientists and ecologists, archeologists and educationalists, engineers, architects and designers.
 They are willing to share their knowledge and experience and support our inclusive design process.
 We are keen to find and listen to the experts and support their sanctuary projects.
-The Australian Wildlife Conservancy, Australia's sanctuary experts headed by one-time East Gippslander Tim Allard, are keen to develop sanctuaries in our region.
-Rotary has played a hands-on role in the clean-up and recovery post fires and they are keen to invest in innovation and long-term infrastructure solutions for the region.
+The arrival of reputable conservation organisations such as Australian Wildlife Conservancy (AWC), who have set the benchmark for conservation and eco-tourism through sanctuaries, and Trust for Nature, who work with private landholders in Victoria to create conservation covenants and reserves, signals the beginning of considerable investment from the private and philanthropic sector in what has been a relatively hidden vault of biodiversity in the South Eastern corner of Victoria.

 Why 'Connecting to Country & Culture' Matters